 Traditions and Celebrations in France

-To make life more pleasant, people took part in many festivals in the kingdom of France.
-Indeed, there were more than a hundred days of festivities during the year!
+To make life more pleasant, people participated in many festivals in the kingdom of France.

 In addition, every event in the family (engagement, marriage, birth, baptism and even death) was an excellent occasion to bring relatives and a few friends together.

-Thus, during the Middle Ages, people gathered according to a strict calendar.
 And, contrary to what we know today, summer was not a time of festivities.

 No summer holidays in the Middle Ages!

 Peasants knew that with summer would come the season of heavy work.
 On Midsummer’s Day, at the end of June, they would gather for one last big party (fête de la Saint-Jean or St. John’s Day).
-Fires were lit to celebrate the longest day.
-Young men practised jumping over the flames.

-Between Midsummer’s Day (late June) and St. Michael’s Day (late September), everyone was busy either working in the fields, fighting in the war or training for the military.
+Between Midsummer’s Day (late June) and St. Michael’s Day (late September), everyone was busy working in the fields, fighting in the war or training for the military.

 Traditional festivals in France